67272-App-Design-Dev/lab6-bookmanager-starter/README.md

 # <span class="mega-icon mega-icon-issue-opened"></span>Stop

-Show a TA that you have completed the second part.
-Make sure the TA initials your sheet.

 * * *

 # Part 3
----

 1. First to have nice form fields for Materialize we need to change the class from **`field`** to **`input-field`**.
 Here is an example: